anarnuri/anarnuri.github.io/_projects/9_project.md

 2. **Decoding**:

-   - Each decoder independently predicts its part of the mechanism, conditioned on the encoder's latent representation.
+   - Each decoder independently predicts its part of the mechanism, conditioned on the encoder's representation.

 3. **Stopping Condition**:
    - Decoding halts when an End-of-Sequence (EOS) token is detected.